 Several studies have concluded that there is a high potential risk to human health of contaminated soil and animal faeces, and direct or indirect contact with dog faeces has been implicated in several human infections with E. coli and Salmonella enterica (Kudva et al., 1998).
-The risk of the transfer pathogenic bacteria to young children from dog faeces in public areas-notably gardens, parks and playing-field probably is critical because people do not always know that they have been exposed to contamination and can touch their eyes or mouth with faeces without realising it.
-Contaminated garden and park soils could possibly influence the health of large number of adults and children and it is therefore important that research and development is carried out on risk assessment and also to develop measures to mitigate such contamination (Alloway, 2004).
+The risk of the transfer pathogenic bacteria to young children from dog faeces in public areas-notably gardens, parks and playing-field probably is critical because people do not always know that they have been exposed to contaminated garden and park soils could possibly influence the health of large number of adults and children and it is therefore important that research and development is carried out on risk assessment and also to develop measures to mitigate such contamination (Alloway, 2004).